 How to apply

-You can apply to the program in one of two ways:
+You can apply to the program in one of three ways:

 - If you began with your Bachelor in Environmental Studies program at York, you will submit an application to the Ontario College Application Services (OCAS) in December of your third year of study.

 - If you began with your Civil Engineering Technologist Diploma at Seneca, apply to the Joint Program in Urban Sustainability through York University or the Ontario Universities’ Application Centre in the final year of your diploma.

 - If you have not studied in either program above, apply to the Joint Program in Urban Sustainability through York University or the Ontario Universities’ Application Centre.

 You are required to provide official evidence of academic achievement in secondary education.
 This can be demonstrated through:

 - Final grades under the Ontario curriculum (obtained through correspondence, night school or through TVO)

 - Credentials through other curricula, such as results from Advanced Placement (AP) or Advanced-level courses in the General Certificate of Education (GCE).
 (Students may register to sit for the AP and GCE examinations as private candidates.)

 In the absence of final grades in courses: